thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 A PSA Certification data element has the following attributes:

-* `cert-level-type-choice`    : PSA certification level.
+* `$cert-level-type-choice`    : PSA certification level.
 Acceptable values are x, y, z...
 * `cert-num-type`              : A unique number for each certificate
 * `cert-issue-date-type`       : Certificate date of issue, formatted as {{!RFC3339}} full-date (e.g., 2020-12-31)
 * `cert-test-lab-type`         : Name of the certification lab
 * `cert-holder-type`           : Name of Organization which holds the certificate
 * `cert-product-type`          : Name of the product been certified
 * `cert-hw-version-type`       : Version of Hardware certified
 * `cert-sw-version-type`       : Version of Software certified
 * `cert-type-type`             : Further details on certification
-* `cert-dev-type-type-choice` : Type of certificate, Chip, Device or System Software
+* `$cert-dev-type-type-choice` : Type of certificate, Chip, Device or System Software

 The `comid.psa-cert-meta` map is as follows: